delahayethierry/dina/README.md

 1. a recent version of Python (see [for instance this package for Windows](https://www.python.org/downloads/release/python-385/))
 2. the pip tool in order to install Python packages (see [installation guide](https://www.liquidweb.com/kb/install-pip-windows/))

-Once pip is installed, run the following command to downloadand install the requested python packages (folium for maps display, pandas for csv files processing)  line and typing
+Once pip is installed, run the following command to download and install the requested python packages (folium for maps display, pandas for csv files processing)  line and typing

 `$ pip install -r requirements.txt`